gloggers99/website/README.md

 ## What's This?

-This repository serves as the code behind my personal website.
+This repository holds the code behind my personal website.

 My website serves as a portfolio and a hub for my projects and contact information.

 ## Technologies Used

-This website also serves as a demonstration of my frontend skills.
+This website is also a demonstration of my frontend skills.

 Here is a list of technologies used in building this website: